dicusa/Elevating-Ecommerce-Unveiling-the-Architecture-Behind-Seamless-Shopping/README.md

-# Elevating-Ecommerce-Unveiling-the-Architecture-Behind-Seamless-Shopping
+# Elevating-E-commerce-Unveiling-the-Architecture-Behind-Seamless-Shopping
 This architecture sets the stage for unparalleled digital commerce experiences, empowering businesses to thrive in today's competitive landscape.

 ---

-**Title: Elevating Ecommerce: Unveiling the Architecture Behind Seamless Shopping**
+**Title: Elevating E-commerce: Unveiling the Architecture Behind Seamless Shopping**

 🛒 **Backend Microservices:**
 - **API Technologies:** Depending on traffic, we harness the agility of Node.js with Express for lighter loads, while Spring Boot powers our scaling needs.